Overview of the TREC 2025 RAGTIME Track: Future Directions

 \subsection{What's Not Changing?}

-The Multilingual Report Generation, Monolingual Report Generation, and Multilingual Information Retrieval tasks will continue in RAGTIME 2026.
-These tasks, and the new Autonuggetization task, will continue to use the same RAGTIME document collection.
+The Multilingual Report Generation and Multilingual Information Retrieval tasks will continue in RAGTIME 2026.
+These tasks, and the new Autonuggetization task, will continue using a modified RAGTIME document collection where Spanish documents are substituted for Arabic documents.